 WALKING ON SOFT VERSUS HARD SAND

 If you have a soft or a gel insert in your shoe, you have to work harder with every step to stabilize your foot.
 It might feel good for a few steps, but with 2,000 steps in a mile, that’s a lot of extra work over time.
 This is why soft and rigid materials combined into a semi-rigid insole is often the most ideal.
-This hybrid insole provides the best of each insole into one with the most benefits.
+Unlike soft or rigid orthotics for overpronation,this hybrid insole provides the best of each insole into one with the most benefits.

 BUY A SEMI-RIGID INSOLE WITH GOOD REVIEWS